 The A.V.C.
-Unit is retained to the battery carrier by two bolts with self-locking nuts.
-Upon assembly these nuts are adjusted to permit flexion of the rubber grummets through which the bolts pass.
+Unit is retained by two bolts with self-locking nuts.
 The self locking nature of the nuts prevents subsequent slacking off.
 The four terminals of the A.V.C.
 Unit are plainly marked by the letters F.A.D.E.
 Wires from F and D go to similarly marked terminals on the dynamo.
 The A terminal is connected to one of the ammeter terminals and the E terminal is "earthed."